zzzprojects/learn-orm/tutorials/mvc-with-dapper/overview.md

  - **Dependency Injection (DI):** Built-in support for dependency injection, controllers can request needed services through their constructors, allowing them to follow the Explicit Dependencies Principle.
  - **Filters:** Encapsulate cross-cutting concerns, like exception handling or authorization.
  - **Areas:** Provide a way to partition a large ASP.NET Core MVC Web app into smaller functional groupings.
- - **Web APIs:** Support for building Web APIs, and you can build services that reach a broad range of clients including browsers and mobile devices.
+ - **Web APIs:** Support for building Web APIs, and you can build services that reach a broad range of clients, including browsers and mobile devices.
  - **Testability:** The framework's use of interfaces and dependency injection make it well-suited to unit testing.
  - **Razor view engine:** Razor is a compact, expressive, and fluid template markup language for defining views using embedded C# code.
  - **Strongly typed views:** Razor views in MVC can be strongly typed based on your model.